monix/monix.io/docs/2x/eval/task.md

 context whenever you call its operators, like `map` and `flatMap`.

 But `Task` is different. `Task` is about lazy evaluation.
-Well, not always lazy, in fact `Task` allows for fine tuning the execution model, as you'll see, but that's the primary distinction between them.
+Well, not always lazy, in fact `Task` allows for fine-tuning the execution model, as you'll see, but that's the primary distinction between them.
 If `Future` is like a value, then `Task` is like a function.
 And in fact `Task` can function as a "factory" of `Future` instances.